johnchervanev/ebay_authentication_token/README.md

 5. **Retrieve Authorization Code:**

-After granting consent, the eBay website will redirect you to a specified redirect URI, and the authorization code will be visible in the URL.
+After granting consent, the eBay website will redirect you to a specified redirect URI.

 6. **Retrieve Access and Refresh Tokens:**